top of page

 • Smart pumps - Automatically control water flow to distribute stored water as needed.

-• Urban integration - Systems designed to fit seamlessly into urban environments, such as rooftop harvesting units in apartment complexes.
+• Urban integration - Systems that fit seamlessly into urban environments, such as rooftop harvesting units in apartment complexes.

 4. Water-Efficient Appliances